synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Enable and disable NI integration when starting the server.
 - [ ] Recognize and connect to a National Instruments device available on local machine.
-- [ ] Recognize and connect to a National Instruments devices available on network. <!--what does this mean?>
+- [ ] Recognize and connect to a National Instruments devices connected over the network.
-- [ ] Recognize and connect to a physcial device
+- [ ] Recognize and connect to a physcial device.
-- [ ] Recognize and connect to a simulated device
+- [ ] Recognize and connect to a simulated device.
 - [ ] Disconnect a physical device from the machine with a task running without faulting.
-- [ ] Save device configuration.
-- [ ] Not see chassis devices connected to the machine
+- [ ] Ignore chassis.
-- [ ] See devices connected to a chassis
+- [ ] See devices connected to chassis.
 - [ ] Run the driver without the Daqmx and Syscfg libraries installed on the machine.
 - [ ] Get feedback when trying to create an NI task on a machine that doesn't have the required libraries installed.
 - **Pass in an invalid device configuration and receive meaningful feedback:**